-If you are unfamiliar with Joe, he is the author of numerous books (too many to mention, according the the author himself) in the new age spiritual/law of attraction genre.
+If you are unfamiliar with Joe, he is the author of numerous books (too many to mention, according the author himself) in the new age spiritual genre.
 Some of his better known books are The Attractor Factor, Zero Limits, Hypnotic Writing and the list goes on.

-Joe is also one of the primary proponents of the magical version of “the law of attraction”.
-In other words he believes that anything you want, you can attract just by thinking about it, and anything you don’t want, well sorry to say, you attracted that too.
-He also appeared in the “movie” The Secret, an intensely motivational spectacle but, ultimately, a sham.
+Joe is also one of the primary proponents of “the law of attraction” which states that anything you want, you can attract just by thinking about it, and anything you don’t want, well sorry to say, you attracted that too.
+He also appeared in the “movie” The Secret.

 I receive lots of emails from Mr. Vitale as I subscribe to his mailing list, and generally they end up deleted without being read as they can be just a tad repetitive.
 But the word “free” is like magic, and so even though I didn’t really believe anything would be free, I decided to follow the link and put my name in.
 I am always looking for ways to improve myself and my life, and I had enjoyed Mr. Vitale’s writing, so I figured that I had nothing to lose by checking into it.
 I clicked the link in the email and filled out the form.

 After a few days I received a phone call from a man who introduced himself and explained that he was calling on behalf of Dr. Joe Vitale.
 At this time he set up an appointment to call me for our half hour session.
 He told me to be thinking about my goals in life, etc.